 - Uniform – Doesn’t have more than one symbol in one logo.
-This should be obvious as the logo actually is the symbol, but I’ve seen so many logos that try to include a few symbols, one after another – for example making two or more stylized letters.
-It makes the logo distracting and draws attention away.
+This should be obvious as the logo is the symbol, but I’ve seen so many logos that try to include a few symbols, one after another – for example making two or more stylized letters.
+It distracts the logo and draws attention away.

 - Mono-color – This allows it to be easily embedded on uniforms, made as a store sign, placed on the product or just be printed black and white on letterhead.

 - Scalability – All of these logos can be scaled down to a tiny size and still be recognizable.
 This allows the brand to show the logo in a variety of places such as corporate stationery, a pencil, the header of the website, a large street sign, and so on.

 - Clarity – If the logo is clean and minimal it’s easy to remember, it doesn’t distract the eye, and it doesn’t feel annoying.

 - Exclusive – If the logo is too similar to the one that already exists, especially if it’s well known, it not only might be considered as plagiarism but also has a very low chance of being well recognized.

 - Uncommon – Using common shapes or letters also has a low chance of success, as they might be used in a variety of other places and can be easily confused with another entity.